 - 2 (24 oz.) cans sweet potatoes or yams, drained

 - 4 or 5 ripe bananas

-1 1/2 teaspoon cinnamon
+- 1½ teaspoon cinnamon

 - 1 teaspoon salt

-1 cup brown sugar
+- 1 cup brown sugar

-1/2 cup chopped macadamia nuts
+- ½ cup chopped macadamia nuts

-1/2 cup crushed corn flakes
+- ½ cup crushed corn flakes

-1/2 cup melted butter or margarine
+- ½ cup melted butter or margarine

 - In a bowl combine the brown sugar, and corn flakes.
 Sprinkle the mixture over the top of the sweet potatoes in the pan.
 Drizzle the butter or margarine over the top.